 When you receive my email newsletter, Campaign Monitor tracks when you open an email and/or click a link.
 I use this information to understand if you care about the content I send you, and adjust my emails accordingly.
 If you follow me on Twitter, LinkedIn, or other social media channels, I occasionally look at engagement statistics—but let’s face it: I really don’t do this with any rigor.

 What I do with this info and why

-In the grand scheme of things, I don’t use particularly sophisticated methods for tracking you and your behavior.
-I might, for example, run a report to understand whether most people visit jessicasand.com on a desktop computer or on their mobile phone.
+In the grand scheme of things, I don’t dive very deeply into the data collected through the previously-mentioned services.
+I might, as an example, run a report to understand whether most people visit jessicasand.com on a desktop computer or on their mobile phone.
 The resulting info helps me decide how much to prioritize responsive content.
 FullStory tracking allows me to see individual clicks, scrolls, and interactions, so I can gauge where content or design may be causing friction for visitors.

 The simplest and surest way to opt out of any of this is to not visit the site, not volunteer any personal info, and/or unfollow me on social media.
 Of course, then you miss out on all my helpful content, and what kind of a solution is that?